verrazzano/verrazzano/tools/psr/DEVELOPER.md

 ## Areas
 PSR workers and scenarios are grouped into areas.
 The following area names are used in the source code and YAML configuration.
-They are not exposed in metrics names.
+They are not exposed in metrics names, rather each `worker.go` file specifies the metrics prefix, which is the long name.
+For example, the OpenSearch worker uses the metric prefix `opensearch`

 1. oam - oam applications, app operator
 2. cm - cert-manager